COSC3020/tail-recursion-DojeeDev/README.md

 non-tail-recursive version?
 Why, or why not, and what is the complexity (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+### Analysis

+My past implementation was iterative and therefore ran in $\Theta(n)$ time.
+Since this version is tail-recursive, and since we don't do extra work, it also runs in $\Theta(n)$ time.

+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.